 I am fortunate to say that heart disease has not been an issue in my family.
 However, I have had one too many of those 2 a.m. phone calls where a close family-friend is rushing to the hospital with chest pains.
 The nightmare then continues and most of the time they don’t make it.

 What scares me is the thought of that phone call coming from someone real close – my parents.
 That thought, alone, has kept me up many, many nights.
 My parents are not overweight.
 They eat homemade food, only, and their exercise consists of soccer for my Dad and coffee-talk for my Mom.
-So far there is no indication of heart issues for them, but what happens if they ignore the recommended healthy heart habits?
-After all, Heart Disease is the leading cause of death in the United States.
+So far there is no indication of heart issues for them, but Heart Disease is the leading cause of death in the United States.

 However, even if you have a family history, heart disease does not have to be the inevitable death sentence.
 Many cases are preventable, and there are important steps you can take to lower your risk.

-Therefore, today I share a healthy alternative that is good for those who have given up on carbohydrates and fats, and also for those that have said goodbye to wheat and pasta.
+Therefore, today I share a great alternative that is good for those who have given up on carbohydrates and fats, and also for those that have said goodbye to wheat and pasta.

-Also, instead of topping them with my usual duo, bacon and feta, I opted for a healthier combination; apples and cheddar cheese.
+Also, instead of topping them with my usual duo, bacon and feta, I opted for a different combination; apples and cheddar cheese.

 - 5 cups of water